omar-bahgat/Sequential-Signed-Multiplier/README.md

 # Sequential 8-bit Signed Multiplier (8x8)

 ## Overview
-This project was created for the Digital Design I course under the supervision on Dr. Mohamed Shalan.
+This project was created for the Digital Design I course under the supervision of Dr. Mohamed Shalan.
 The objective of this project is to design a sequential 8-bit signed multiplier (8x8) using Vivado software and then implement it on the Basys 3 FPGA board.
 The project specifics are included in the project report here.

 ## Multiplier Features
 * Use the toggle switches to enter two 8-bit binary signed values: